Romans 7

 I was once alive apart from the Law; but when the commandment came, sin became alive and I died; and this commandment, which was to result in life, proved to result in death for me; for sin, taking an opportunity through the commandment, deceived me and through it killed me.

 (a) I was once alive apart from the Law.
-Once upon a time, I thought I was doing okay.
-Then the law gave me knowledge of sin and I became a dead man walking.
+“Once upon a time, I thought I was doing okay.
+Then the Law aroused sinful desires in me and I became a dead man walking.
+I thought I was a good person, but I am a wretched man who can’t stop sinning no matter how hard I try.”

-Urged on by the merciless law, we try and try again until we are broken and our promises are exposed as futile.
-Eventually we collapse, and from our once-proud mouths we whisper words of defeat.
+The Law does not help you overcome sin; the Law helps sin overcome you.
+It does this by demanding that you perform day in and day out, with no time off for good behavior.
+Urged on by the merciless Law, we try and try again until we are broken and our promises are exposed as futile.
+Eventually, we collapse, whispering words of defeat.
 “I can’t do this.
 What a wretch I am.
-Who will rescue me from this prison of death?”
-(Rom.
+Who will rescue me from this prison of death?” (see Rom.
 7:24).

-Further reading: “What is the purpose of the law?
+Further reading: “What is the purpose of the Law?

 Romans 7:12